Intermittent Fasting While Pregnant – Is it Safe?

 What Is Intermittent Fasting?

-Intermittent fasting involves fasting and then eating at controlled timings which are done over a period of time.
+Intermittent fasting involves fasting and then eating at controlled timings, which are done over a period of time.
 There are three types of intermittent fasting.
-This involves fasting every alternate day, fasting for a few hours in a day and eating only at certain times, and periodic fasting, where you remain to fast over a few days at a time.
+This involves fasting every alternate day, fasting for a few hours in a day and eating only at certain times, and periodic fasting, where you remain fast for a few days at a time.

 Most people tend to opt for the first kind, especially if they are indulging in intermittent fasting to lose weight.
-Here, they eat their calories only within a certain window frame that they have made for themselves.
+Here, they eat their calories only within a specific window they have set for themselves.
 Some will choose to fast for 16 hours a day and eat only during an eight-hour window.
 This is referred to as the 16:8 method.
 Others may opt for the 5:2 method.
 This is where they eat normally for five days and then fast or eat low-calorie food for the other two days.

-A study has shown that those who indulged in intermittent fasting managed to lose around 8% of body fat in the short span of two months.
+A 2007 study has shown that those who practised intermittent fasting managed to lose around 8% of their body fat in just two months (3).

 Can You Do Intermittent Fasting During Pregnancy?

-It is not recommended that women who are pregnant go ahead with intermittent fasting.
-The question that you should be asking is this: are there any benefits of intermittent fast when pregnant?
+It is not recommended that women who are pregnant go ahead with intermittent fasting (4).
 Here are a few things about intermittent fasting that you should bear in mind if you are considering it while pregnant:

 The first trimester is when most women tend to experience nausea and may even start to develop food aversion.
 This tends to happen at around six weeks to eight weeks.
 All this takes place due to the changing hormones as your body starts to prepare itself to grow and later give birth to your baby.